armadainteractive/marathon-scaler/README.md

 # marathon-scaler

-Docker image calling Mesos for slave count, and then scaling given Marathon services to the same count.
+Simple bash script calling Mesos for slave count, and then scaling given Marathon services to the same count.
 Suitable for log collection, monitoring services etc. that need one service instance per slave.
 Run with a scheduling tool (Chronos, Metronome) on your Mesos or DC/OS cluster.